Does Sun Exposure Make Acne Scars Worse?

 The Essential Information

 Many doctors warn patients that the sun can disrupt healing and worsen scarring.
-But only two studies have investigated what sun exposure does to scars, and neither study specifically looked at acne scars, so the jury is still out on this topic.
+But only two small studies have investigated what sun exposure does to scars, and neither study specifically looked at acne scars.
+Still, here's what the two studies found:

 As you can see, results are conflicting.
 But since it is far better to study human skin, we should give much more weight to the second study.